mikebstudy/PMC_01_ToDoList/Readme.md

 - Changed complete command to done command
 - Added number check validation to edit and done commands

-### Notes

-#### GUI
-- Day 16: 152 Create a Desktop Graphical User Interface (GUI)
-- Day 18: 177 ...
-Creating a Standalone Executable
-- pyinstaller --onefile --windowed --clean gui.py
-  - Generated output that had malware in it as detected by norton

-#### Git, Github (mostly in PyCharm)
-- helpful Day 15: 147 ...
-Using Git
-- helpful Day 16: 157 ...
-Using Github
-- helpful Day 17: 167 ...
-Clone a Remote Github Repository

-#### Web Deployment
-- streamlit web deployment not used
-  - See 184 Deploying the Web App to the Cloud
-  - Good for deployment for simple easy apps like ToDo list
-  - Deploys to share.streamlit.io/reponamefilepath/filename.py
-- demo of deployment to Heroku
-  - See 188 ...
-Web App Deployment
-  - I checked pricing - about $7/mo for minimal plan that runs continuously

 ## mikeb.M

 - Started with final version of course.C